 With the explosion of social media over the past decade, more and more User-Generated Content (UGC) is available on the Web containing users' opinions.

 In the Natural Language Processing area, opinion mining techniques\cite{liu2012sentiment} have been developed to computationally model the subjectivity of users.
 A variety of aspect-based or topic-sentiment models have been built from UGC by casting opinions as polarity, ratings, or emotions regarding a topic\cite{lek2013aspect,mei2007topic}.
 But they are often limited in utility by their definition of opinions.
-We give a general framework to model subjectivity by combining topics and opinions together with a new represention of opinions.
+We give a general framework to model subjectivity by combining topics and opinions together with a new representation of opinions.
 Here we give our definition of subjectivity model under context of Twitter, while we emphasize that our model can be adapted to other platforms as well.

 \subsection{Definition}